brink-daniel/ssms-object-explorer-menu/README.md

 Up to 20 menu items can be configured via the Options dialog window in SSMS `Tools > Options > SQL Server Object Explorer > SQLMedic`

-* Context - Set the tree node level where to display menu item.
+* Context - Set the tree node level where to display the menu item.
 * Enabled - Show/hide the menu item.
 * Execute - Automatically run the selected script or tsql statements.
-* Name - Text displayed on menu item.
+* Name - Text displayed on the menu item.
 * Path - Location of script file to execute OR tsql statements to execute.

 ![Options Dialog](Options.png)